Softwerkskammer-Linz/SocratesHomepage/content/archive/2016/nutshell.md

 	</div>
 	<div class="three columns block">
 		<h3 class="block-heading"><i class="fa fa-comment" aria-hidden="true"></i><br/>Action</h3>
-		SoCraTes Days Linz is a conference that is entirely created by its participants.
+		SoCraTes Day Linz is a conference that is entirely created by its participants.
 We want hands-on coding sessions, sessions focused on discussion, interactive talks, and more.
 	</div>
 	<div class="three columns block">
 		<h3 class="block-heading"><i class="fa fa-thumbs-up" aria-hidden="true"></i><br/>Fun</h3>
+		We will spend the whole day and the whole evening together.
 There will be lots of opportunities to meet, connect, learn, teach, share, and have fun together.
 We also highly encourage "fun sessions".
 	</div>
 </div>